Create Distinct filters for Power Apps galleries

 Galleries

-The simplest form of using galleries is listing data that comes from lists or tables.
+The simplest form of using galleries is listing data that comes from for example SharePoint lists or Dataverse tables.

 Below I’ve got an example of a gallery that shows data from a SharePoint list that contains information about all connectors in the Power platform.